 Parsinator, a tale of a pdf parser

 Parsinator is a library to turn structured and unstructured text into a header-detail representation.
-With Parsinator, you can create an XML file from a pdf file or an object from a printer spool file.
-I wrote Parsinator to parse invoices into XML files to feed a documents API on an invoicing system.
+With Parsinator, we can create an XML file from a text-based pdf file or a C# object from a printer spool file.

 Requirements